arispretz/Stock-Price-Checker/README.md

 # Stock-Price-Checker

 This is one of my projects in the way to achieve "Information Security" certification at freeCodeCamp.org.
-It was designed using Nodejs, Javascript, html, css, MongoDB and Helmetjs.
+It was designed using Nodejs, Javascript, html, css, Express, MongoDB and Helmetjs.
 Since all reliable stock price APIs require an API key, we've built a workaround.
 Use https://stock-price-checker-proxy.freecodecamp.rocks/ to get up-to-date stock price information without needing to sign up for your own key.
 SET NODE_ENV to test without quotes and set DB to your MongoDB connection string Complete the project in routes/api.js or by creating a handler/controller